thofos/draft-ohai-svcb-config/draft-ietf-ohai-svcb-config.md

 The "ohttp" parameter can be included in the mandatory parameter list to ensure that clients that do not support oblivious access do not try to use the service.
-Services that mark the oblivious parameter as mandatory can, therefore, indicate that the service might not be accessible in a non-oblivious fashion.
+Services that mark the "ohttp" parameter as mandatory can, therefore, indicate that the service might not be accessible in a non-oblivious fashion.
 Services that are intended to be accessed either obliviously or directly